Learn German Colors: The 12 Key Colors and 20 Fun Expressions for a Vibrant Vocabulary

 It’d be pretty drab, don’t you think?

-So for a much more interesting learning experience, we’re sharing some creative ways to learn the basic colors, plus 20 fun German idioms (and some quite unusual ones—like #17) involving colors.
+We’re going to share creative ways to learn the basic colors in German, along with 20 fun German idioms (and some quite unusual ones—like #17) involving colors.

 Let’s add some color to your German!